yapplabs/glazier/ARCHITECTURE.md

 ## Glazier Container Architecture

 ### Conductor & Oasis

+Oasis makes working with iFrame consistent across browser and provides a pleasant API.
+It abstracts away the annoying parts of knowing when an iFrame has finished loading, and of communicating securely across the iFrame boundary.

+Conductor builds on top of Oasis to provide a set of built-in services available to the iFrame, which Conductor dubs a "card".
+Using Conductor, it is possible to easily load a card javascript and have it wired up to the built-in and custom services automatically.

 ### Integrating Ember.js and Conductor

+Ember is a Javascript MVC framework for building ambitious browser apps.
+It is well-documented at emberjs.com.

+Glazier integrates Ember.js and Conductor at two key places: card loading and services.

+A custom Ember.Object subclass called CardManager is responsible for coordinating with Conductor to load and unload cards.

+Meanwhile, Glazier's custom Conductor services are registered with the Ember container, which allows them access to other parts of the Ember app, most importantly, to singleton controllers.

 #### Routes

+Glazier's routes are few in number, but quite dynamic.
+The basic structure is:

+    /:organization_name/:repository_name/:section_name

+The first two parts correspond to a Github repository, and the last part specifies the section.
+Sections are pages which repository users can create and edit and which contain cards, or panes as Glazier calles them.

 #### Services
 #### Persisting Cards with Ember-Data